Surgical Technology

 Instruction covers the basic sciences, anatomy and physiology, medical terminology, surgical functions in the operating room, surgical instrumentation and equipment, and aseptic techniques.
 The program is nationally accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Clinical practice takes place in various health care facilities throughout Washington state.
 Graduation requirements include a minimum 2.0 GPA in each surgical technology course and related instruction and must be completed in the designated quarter to proceed to the next quarter.

 The application for Surg Tech opens in December; The program begins summer quarter.
+Applicants must complete the 30 credits of required prerequisites by the end of winter quarter to be eligible for admission.

 Estimated Length of Completion